dsmith7789/gh_workflow_deep_dive/README.md

 ## Forks and Pull Requests:
 First time contributors must be approved manually.
 This avoids security risks.
 Anyone can fork and create pull requests for public repos, so a malicious actor could trigger excessive workflows on your repo.

+## Cancelling Workflows
+* Cancelled by default if jobs or steps fail
+* Can also be cancelled manually

+## Skipping Workflows
+* Don't trigger a workflow in cases where it would normally get triggered
+* Use proper commit message "[skip ci]" "[skip actions]"